learning-zone/react-basics/README.md

 ## Q. What are render props?

-Render props are a React pattern where a component accepts a **function** as a prop, and calls that function to determine what to render.
+Render props are a React pattern where a component accepts a **function as a prop**, and calls that function to determine what to render.

 The function receives data or state from the component and returns React elements.
 This enables sharing logic between components.